zylin/zpu/README.md

 To join the list just send an email to zylin-zpu+subscribe@googlegroups.com

 The former mailing list archive (till April 2015) is avalible here: http://zylin.com/pipermail/zylin-zpu_zylin.com/

+#GCC

+The repository for the GCC toolchain is only a small step away: https://github.com/zylin/zpugcc